surajrampure/surajrampure.github.io/index.md

 Lecturer III<br>Computer Science and Engineering, University of Michigan<br>rampure@umich.edu

 Hi! 👋 I'm Suraj ("soo-rudge"), a teaching faculty member in [Computer Science and Engineering](https://cse.engin.umich.edu/) at the University of Michigan, affiliated with [MIDAS](https://midas.umich.edu/faculty-member/suraj-rampure/).
-This year, I'm teaching a new class on [practical data science](https://practicaldsc.org) and serving on the [undergraduate data science program](https://lsa.umich.edu/stats/undergraduate-students/undergraduate-programs/majordatascience.html) committee.
+This year, I'm teaching a new class on [practical data science](https://practicaldsc.org) and serving on the undergraduate computer science and data science program committees.

 Previously, I spent three years as a lecturer in the [Halıcıoğlu Data Science Institute](https://datascience.ucsd.edu/) at the University of California, San Diego, where I coordinated the senior data science capstone program and received the campus-wide Distinguished Teaching Award in 2024.